top of page

 • Social pressures or lifestyle patterns

-Effective treatment must therefore address:
+Effective treatment must address:

 • Behavioural patterns